 Der Tag means the day.
 I made the project during my studies.
 The task was to work on the topic timetravel.
 I wanted to make a whole day explorable on a single picture, precisely the time from sunrise 7:50am till sunset 4:50pm.
 I took one picture every minute, that makes a total of 540 images.
 To process all the images I wrote a little processing script that overlaps all 540 images.
 I extracted 8 pixel in width and the full hight from each image.

-The first image taken on 7:50am covers the segment from the 1. till the 8. pixel.
-The second, taken on 7:51am the segment from the 9. till 17.
-Pixel and so on.
+The first image, taken on 7:50am, covers the segment from the first till the eigth pixel.
+The second, taken on 7:51am the segment from the ninth till the seventeenth pixel and so on.
 Due to this technique the composition of the image stays the same and you can directly see the day passing by.
 The little black stripes in the middle are people and dogs walking on the frozen Channel in Berlin Kreuzberg.

 Before I was investigating a whole day taking pictures, I wanted to see if the idea works out beforehand.
-Therefore I used images a webcam showing the Kunsthalle Graz produces.
+Therefore I used images from a webcam which shows the Kunsthalle Graz.
 The webcam takes two pictures each day.
 One around noon and one in the evening.
-On the first picture you can explore the change of the daylight-hours throughout the year with longer daylight in the summer.
-On the second picture you can clearly see the change of the seasons from frozen water to a tree with green and finally orange leafs.
+On the first picture you can explore the change of daylight-hours throughout the year with longer daylight in the summer.
+On the second picture you can clearly see the change of the seasons from frozen water on the left to trees with green and finally orange leafs on the right.

 »There is a difference between using the machine to extend human capabilities, and using it to contract, to eliminate, or replace human functions.«Lewis Mumford, The Myth of the Machine